-H.R.
-333 contains intergovernmental mandates as defined in UMRA, but such costs would not be significant and would not exceed the threshold established in that act (\$55 million in 2000, adjusted annually for inflation).
-Overall, CBO expects that enacting this bill would
+S. 256 contains intergovernmental mandates as defined in UMRA, but CBO estimates that any resulting costs would not be significant and would not exceed the threshold established in UMRA (\$62 million in 2005, adjusted annually for inflation).
+Overall, CBO expects that enacting this bill would benefit state and local governments by enhancing their ability to collect outstanding obligations in bankruptcy cases.